 By Olivia Snaije | @OliviaSnaijeNearly four years after the Euromaidan protests in November 2013 that led to the Ukrainian revolution the following year, statistics indicate that Ukraine is weathering the economic crisis.

-Developing its own book market has been a government policy, and Ukraine’s stand at the Frankfurt Book Fair for the past several years attests to that: sprawled over 100 square meters this year, it used to measure 12 square meters.
+Developing its own book market has been a government policy, and Ukraine’s stand at Frankfurter Buchmesse for the past several years attests to that: sprawled over 100 square meters this year, it used to measure 12 square meters.
 Advertising for Ukrainian literature was apparent, and events were scheduled over all five days.
 Dapper brochures on the Ukrainian book market and Ukrainian writers were widely available.

-It was also a chance for the newly created (2017) Ukrainian Book Institute, an offshoot of the Ukrainian Ministry of Culture, to introduce itself to the international book industry.
+It was also a chance for the newly created Ukrainian Book Institute, an offshoot of the Ukrainian ministry of culture, to introduce itself to the international book industry.
 The Book Institute was founded in order to form a state policy for book fairs, promote Ukrainian literature abroad, and support the domestic book market and promote reading.

 “Some people thought we shouldn’t ban books from Russia because we don’t cover all subjects in Ukrainian books yet,” said Levkova.
 “But our book market is developing quickly, and soon we will have all sectors covered.”

 “It’s a chance to develop our own market,” commented Baturevych.
 Smaller booksellers who handpicked the best titles from Russia have been affected by the ban, she said, but they are now ordering more Ukrainian books.